datavoyagr/RepData_PeerAssessment1/PA1_template.md

  - The mean number of steps was 10766
  - The median for the number of steps was 10765

-Following the code below, you will find a histogram of the total number of steps taken each day
+Following the code below, you will find a histogram of the total number of steps taken each day.